thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

 # NOTE: Only applies when 'geekdocHidden = true'.
 geekdocHiddenTocTree = true

+# Set to true to make a section foldable in side menu (file-tree menu only)
+geekdocCollapseSection = true

 # Add an anchor link to headlines
 geekdocAnchor = true
 ```